vub-hpc/notebook-platform/jupyterhub/README.md

 4. jupyterhub user submits new job to Slurm cluster as target user keeping the hub environment

-5. single-user server job fully [resets the environment and re-generates](container/.config/jupyterhub_config.py#L264-L285) specific environment variables for the single-user server
+5. single-user server job script fully [resets the environment](container/.config/jupyterhub_config.py#L264-L285) before any other step is taken to minimize tampering from user's own environment

+6. single-user server is launched **without** the mediation of `srun` to be able to use software relying on MPI as *srun-in-srun* is not possible